 Opponents of globalization point out that American manufacturers are undersold, costing jobs and lowering wages as companies exploit and underpay foreign workers.
 Barack Obama’s 2009 stimulus package included a Buy American provision and Donald Trump advocated protective tariffs on dishwashers, solar panels, aluminum (10%), and steel (25%), along with tariffs on cars and car parts.
 At the close of the G-7 Summit in June 2018, Trump protested that Russia wasn’t invited and said of Western allies: “if they retaliate [against the tariffs], they’re making a mistake.”

 Most importantly, the U.S. exports too, and when it puts up protective tariffs other countries retaliate by taxing American goods.
 That happened most famously when the forenamed Smoot-Hawley Tariff of 1930 worsened the Depression, stifling world trade.
 The shipping company pictured below, UPS, is based in Atlanta and it boosts America’s economy to have them doing business in Italy.
 No globalization; no UPS gondolas in Venice piloted by a gondolier checking his cheap smartphone.
 Globalization, then, is a complex issue with many pros and cons, some more visible than others.
 For a bare-bones look at the downside of globalization view the documentary Detrotopia (2013), that traces the decline of unionized labor and manufacturing in one Rust Belt city, or just look at the dilapidated shell of any abandoned mill across America.
 There aren’t any comparable documentaries concerning the upside of globalization since that’s harder to nail down.
 When it comes to what psychologist Daniel Kahneman called “fast and slow thinking,” we can see the downside of globalization in five seconds but might need five minutes to really think through the upside.
 The British magazine Economist, which has promoted free trade now for over 175 years, explained the ongoing popularity of protectionism among voters: “The concentrated displeasure of producers exposed to foreign competition is more powerful than the diffuse gratitude of the mass of consumers, and so tariffs get reimposed.”
+Likewise, immigration (which overlaps with the issue of globalization) is nearly universally favored by economists as good for the overall economy, but it victimizes certain demographics/sectors who lose jobs to immigrants willing to work for less.
+It’s always been thus in American history, as you may remember from reading about earlier immigration controversies in Chapters 2 and 7.

 The 1992 campaign drew attention to globalization, as did the protests and riots at the 1999 World Trade Organization conference in Seattle.
 The WTO is the successor to GATT, part of the economic framework the West created after World War II, along with the World Bank and International Monetary Fund, to stimulate global capitalism.
 The rioters were protesting against the WTO’s free trade policy and the tendency of rich countries to lend money to emerging markets with strings attached, sometimes mandating weak environmental regulations and outlawing unions.
 Working conditions often seem harsh and exploitive from a western perspective even if the job represents a relatively good opportunity from the employee’s perspective.
 At the WTO riots, protesters threw bricks through the windows of chains like Starbuck’s that they saw as symbolizing globalization.